JamesGJ5-Learning-To-Code/shopping-cart/plans.md

         -- Add TODO for considering putting the ItemCard components above into some sort of component to group them in

 - CartTracker component:
-    -- Renders a div containing:
+    -- DONE Renders a div containing:
         -- DONE A CartSizeDisplay component
-        -- A CheckoutButton component
+        -- DONE A CheckoutButton component

 - CartSizeDisplay component:
-    -- Renders a div with text content '{} items in cart!'
+    -- DONE Renders a div with text content '{} items in cart!'

 - CheckoutButton component:
-    -- Renders a button with text content 'Pay'
+    -- DONE Renders a button with text content 'Pay'

 - ItemCard component:
     -- Renders a div containing: